-A recent study done in 2018 suggested that indole-3-carbinol may have benefits as a maintenance therapy in advanced ovarian cancer patients and a previous study found significant regression of Cervical Intra-epithelial Neoplasia (CIN) in patients treated with indole-3-carbinol.
-However, well-defined studies are required to confirm the chemoprevention potential and anti-tumor effects of Indole-3-Carbinol and its metabolite Diindolylmethane (DIM) in breast cancer, as DIM may potentially interact with the standard of care hormonal therapy, Tamoxifen.
-Eating a diet rich in cruciferous vegetables will be better for reducing cancer risk, rather than randomly consuming these supplements, unless suggested by your healthcare provider.
+A recent study done in 2018 suggested that indole-3-carbinol (I3C) may have benefits as a maintenance therapy in advanced ovarian cancer patients and a previous study found significant regression of Cervical Intra-epithelial Neoplasia (CIN) in patients treated with I3C.
+However, well-defined studies are required to confirm the chemoprevention potential and anti-tumor effects of Indole-3-Carbinol (I3C) and its metabolite Diindolylmethane (DIM) in breast cancer, as DIM may potentially interact with the standard of care hormonal therapy, Tamoxifen.
+Eating a diet containing indole-3-carbinol (I3C) rich foods such as cruciferous vegetables may be preferred for reducing cancer risk, rather than randomly consuming these supplements, unless recommended with scientific explanations.

 A diet rich in cruciferous vegetables has always been considered nutritious and healthy.
 Different observational studies have also supported the potential of these vegetables in reducing the risk of a variety of cancers.